 - Details of your employee benefits (eg membership of private medical insurance or childcare voucher schemes)

-- The reasons for any periods of absence (eg annual leave, maternity/paternity leave, sickness absence)
+- The reasons for any periods of absence (eg annual leave, maternity/paternity leave, sickness absence, quarantine or self-isolation)

-- Details of emergency contacts, next of kin and nominee travel pass holders
+- Details of household members (e.g. emergency contacts, caring responsibilities, next of kin and nominee travel pass holders)

 - Birth certificate/adoption certificate of your children (if provided, eg for parental leave purposes)